 What is a Data Dictionary?

-It’s useful to have a data dictionary because it’s a critical tool for research reproducibility and revisitation.
-The main goal of a data dictionary is to help people understand and use the dataset(s).
-It will help answer questions like, “What does this variable mean?”
+Having a data dictionary is important for research reproducibility and revisitation.
+It clarifies questions like, “What does this variable mean?”

 Table of Contents